MMMZZZZ/Nextion2Text/README.md

 * `PATH_TO_HMI_FILE` is the path to the Nextion HMI file.
 * `OUTPUT_FOLDER` is the name of the folder which will contain the resulting text files.
 It will be created relative to `FOLDER_PATH`

+Note that by default, no visual properties (x/y position, colors, pictures, fonts, ...) are *not* included.

 To get a full description of all command line options, use